-Since most beginners find WooCommerce SEO a bit intimidating and technical, we have prepared a complete step by step WooCommerce SEO guide to help you properly utilize SEO without any expert help.
+Since most beginners find WooCommerce SEO a bit intimidating and technical, we have prepared a complete step-by-step WooCommerce SEO guide to help you properly utilize SEO without any expert help.

 5. Recover Abandoned Cart Sales

-Once a customer adds a product to their cart, there is 60-80% chance that they will leave it without completing the purchase.
+Once a customer adds a product to their cart, there is a 60-80% chance that they will leave it without completing the purchase.
 That’s an average from all eCommerce websites, so it could be even higher.

 Many eCommerce site owners don’t pay attention to this metric from the beginning and that’s pretty much leaving money on the table.

-We have compiled a cheatsheet to easily recover WooCommerce abandoned cart sales.
+We have compiled a cheat sheet to easily recover WooCommerce abandoned cart sales.
 This will give you a good head start and will help improve your overall sales.